 Our projects have grown out of dialogues and partnerships, including with artists, researchers and other higher education institutions.

-2020: A series of 4 events exploring recent and historical exhibition practices and curatorial strategies for decentering, resituating and reviewing artworks and collections.
+Series of events exploring exhibition practices and curatorial strategies for decentering, resituating and reviewing artworks and collections.

 Workshops supporting people working in and with museums to embed anti-racism and decolonisation in museum practices.